pyg-team/pytorch-frame/README.md

 ### Build your own deep tabular model

 In the first example, we implement a simple `ExampleTransformer` following the modular architecture of Pytorch Frame.
+A model maps `TensorFrame` into embeddings.
+We decompose `ExampleTransformer`, and most other models in Pytorch Frame into three modular components.

-We specify `EmbeddingEncoder` for categorical features and `LinearEncoder` for numerical features.
+* `self.encoder`: The encoder maps an input `tensor` of size `[batch_size, num_cols]` to an embedding of size `[batch_size, num_cols, channels]`.
+To handle input of different semantic types, we use `StypeWiseFeatureEncoder` where users can specify different encoders using a dictionary.
+In this example, we use `EmbeddingEncoder` for categorical features and `LinearEncoder` for numerical features--they are both built-in encoders in Pytorch Frame.
+For a comprehensive list, check out this [file](https://github.com/pyg-team/pytorch-frame/blob/master/torch_frame/nn/encoder/stype_encoder.py).
-Then we create a two layer model using pre-defined `TabTransformerConv`.
+* `self.convs`: The convolution handles column-wise interactions.
+In the example we create a two layers of `TabTransformerConv`, taken from the `TabTransformer` model.
-Finally, we use a linear decoder to produce the output.
+* `self.decoder`: The decoder converts embeddings to prediction outputs.
+In the example, we use a mean-based decoder that maps the dimension back to `out_channels`.

 ```python
 from typing import Any, Dict, List